OtherAndrew/nuxt-blog/content/posts/chattercast.md

 ![ChatterCast home screen](/images/posts/chattercast/home.png)

 ChatterCast is an instant messaging app similar in basic functionality to [Discord](https://discord.com).
-A user can add people using the app to their contacts and start chats with them.
-Additionally, users can create chat rooms where multiple users can participate in a chat simultaneously.
-ChatterCast also gives users a weather forecast for their location or any other location.
+A user can add other users to their contacts and start chats with them.
+Users can also create chat rooms where multiple users can participate in a chat simultaneously.
+Additionally, ChatterCast gives users a weather forecast for their location or any other location.

 ## Goals